webplatform/docs/tutorials/css-regions/index.md

 flow is in an ''overset'' state.
 By default, the last available region in the chain displays overset content according to its [[css/properties/overflow|'''overflow''']] setting.
 Still, even
-'''overflow:hidden''' leads to unfortunate visual artifacts:
+'''overflow:hidden''' leads to unfortunate visual artifacts along the bottom edge:

 [[Image:region_overset_bad.png]]